tweag/nickel/doc/manual/contracts.md

 over all the record field names and check that each one is a sequence of digits.
 We use a right fold because of its short-circuiting capabilities: as soon as an `'Error` is encountered, `fold_right` doesn't need to evaluate the rest and returns immediately.
-We provide the base value `'Proceed`, which will be picked if all the fields are valid, and indicates that the immediate part has succeeded and that the contract system should now proceed with the delayed part.
+We provide the base value `'Ok`, which will be picked if all the fields are valid, and indicates that the immediate part has succeeded and that the contract system should now proceed with the delayed part.

 We could theoretically have made the whole contact delayed by pushing those checks down each field, together with the `Bool` contract application, but it's